nickchen111/Greedy_Snake_Game/README.md

   * Game Interface:

     <img height="400" width="300" src="https://github.com/nickchen111/Greedy_Snake_Game/blob/main/img/%E8%B2%AA%E5%90%83%E8%9B%87.png">

+    You can try out the actual operation from the GitHub page.
   * Technical Details:
     * Need to consider that fruits cannot appear on the snake's body.
 Use a do-while loop for checking.
     * Implemented the game interface using canvas.